 When: Order pickups a few days in advance; Not open on Thanksgiving

 The Lowdown: True Food is a nationwide chain founded by a physician, serving up seasonal, sustainable, organic goodness — with a location here in Cherry Creek.
-Currently, the menu is full of seasonal ingredients — and plenty of options for you to cater an amazing veggie-laden Thanksgiving.
+Currently, the menu is full of seasonal ingredients and has plenty of options for you to cater an amazing veggie-laden Thanksgiving.
 The catering menu features salads, sides, pizza, entrees and desserts — some vegan notables are the Korean noodle salad, charred cauliflower, kale guacamole and the squash pie topped with coconut whipped cream.
-Though you have to navigate through the meat dishes, there are plenty of meatless dishes to choose from — if there is (v) beside the dish, that means its vegan and (VEG) for vegetarian.
+Though you have to navigate through the meat dishes, there are plenty of meatless dishes to choose from — if there is (v) beside the dish, that means it’s vegan and (VEG) for vegetarian.